 Today’s bigs have started arming themselves with diverse, new skill sets.
 They have developed a hybrid game that has evolved from the creative freedom they have been granted.

 Sure.
 They still patrol the shaded lane defensively.
 Using their height and heft to deny the enemy access to the shaded lane.
 But offensively, today’s bigs have been spotted prancing around the perimeter launching 3-point artillery bombs, or leading the charge downcourt as only point guards should, and flicking that incredulous no-look assist to a wide-open teammate.
 Today’s biggies are endowed with the athleticism, the speed and the skill sets, aside from the size to make a more complete player.

 Marc Gasol, having entered the NBA scene in the last decade, has been wowing us with his passing wizardry and his occasional outside pops.
 Ditto with Brook Lopez and his 3-point missile attacks.
 Blake Griffin has extended his range to the 3-point territory.

-But today’s pace-and-space is bringing in more new versatile stars such as Nikola Jokic, Nikola Vucevic, Kristaps Porzingis, Joel Embiid and Karl Anthony Towns.
+But today’s pace-and-space is bringing in more new versatile stars such as Nikola Jokic, Nikola Vucevic, Kristaps Porzingis, Anthony Davis, Joel Embiid and Karl Anthony Towns.
 College and high school bigs are now emulating these modern-day role models and refusing to be confined to the imaginary box near the baseline.
 Today, everyone wants to be skilled and ready for ‘positionless’ ball.

 Indeed, it will be fascinating to watch the progression of our new bigs.
 For the bolder and more agile ones, learning point guard or wing-man skills will be the ultimate challenge.
 It’s a whole new world of basketball out there.
 There’s a new horizon, with small-ball, and pace-and-space, and positionless ball, injecting a new excitement with lots of innovation and fun in this dynamic game.